 Most often, people confuse two different things.
 With documentation, the goal is not to keep records; it is to make the information accessible, preferably with less than three clicks.
 Writing the document itself is keeping a record.
 Placing it is archiving, making it accessible, and it requires a different mindset.

-To get into this mindset, put yourself into a member of another team.
+To get into this mindset, put yourself as a member of another team.
 How would you find information as an engineer?
 What are the essential things you care about?
-Where would you look for a specific piece of information if you are a product manager?
+Where would you look for a specific piece of information if you were a product manager?
 Take a look at the product, engineering, and other perspectives separately.
 Understanding multiple sides is as important as the document itself.

 Split product, engineering, and team routines into different buckets.
 Provide product managers their own place and delegate the document organization to them.
 Use the engineering section for technical documentation.
 Separate team routines from the technical documentation.
 What are the things you do regularly?
 Place them under the routines.
 For example, onboarding, the definition of done, the definition of ready, meeting notes, vacations, etc., fall into this category.